 Some risks are likely to impact on both the Force and the PCC and as such, are deemed jointly owned risks.
-Jointly owned risks are considered at meetings of the Strategic Crime, Incident and Risk Recording Group (SCIRRG), chaired by the Deputy Chief Constable and to which the Chief Executive of the OPCC attends.
+Jointly owned risks are considered at meetings of the Strategic Risk and Learning Group (SRALG), chaired by the Deputy Chief Constable and to which the Chief Executive (or a representative) of the OPCC attends.
 They are also reported to the Audit Committee, which allows the PCC further oversight.